-Vascular Ehlers-Danlos syndrome (vEDS) is a familial (or inherited) condition.
+Vascular Ehlers-Danlos syndrome (vEDS) can be inherited from a family member or in 50% of cases can occur by a spontaneous mutation which introduces a first generation vEDS affected person into a family.
 People with the condition may have a wide range of features that range from spontaneous and easy bruising with little or no change in lifespan to bowel and/or arterial ruptures.
 Women with vEDS have the potential of a rupture of the uterus during pregnancy that may substantially shorten lifespan.
 Some people with vEDS have a characteristic facial appearance, thin skin, and tissue fragility that could indicate the condition is present before there is a major complication.

 Vascular EDS is caused by mutations in COL3A1, a gene that directs the synthesis of type III collagen that is a major component of blood vessels, bowel walls, and skin.
 The diagnosis is generally suspected through a clinical exam because other family members are affected or because of a bowel or arterial rupture and then is confirmed by genetic testing.